-Delivery will become hyper-personalized – transforming how Asia’s entrepreneurs and small businesses grow, connect and compete globally
+Delivery is becoming hyper-personalized – transforming how Asia’s entrepreneurs and small businesses grow, connect and compete globally.

-For Asia’s legions of entrepreneurs and small businesses – more than 70 per cent of whom are now exporting beyond Asia Pacific – personalization offers new opportunities to compete and create competitive advantage.
+For Asia’s legions of entrepreneurs and small businesses, personalization offers new opportunities to compete and create competitive advantage.

-Already, the transport and logistics industry is at a threshold moment in terms of the use of personalization – the ability to dynamically and uniquely tailor the shipping experience to any customer or individual.
+Already, the transport and logistics industry is at a threshold moment in terms of the use of personalization – the ability to uniquely tailor the shipping experience to any customer or individual.

 So just how can Asia’s small businesses deliver greater personalization in the shipping experience?
-And use logistics to gain ground against often older, larger or more established brands?
+And how can you use logistics to gain ground against larger or better-established brands?

 Logistics made just for you

-What’s more, while the most important aspect of the growing $4.5 trillion e-commerce economy is shipping, we recognize that to many, it’s largely invisible.
+While the most important aspect of the growing $4.2 trillion e-commerce economy is shipping, we recognize that to many, it’s largely invisible.

-From the FedEx vantage point, we must showcase the value of what we deliver, which has always been outstanding customer experience – connecting people and possibilities that bring the world closer together.
-This is equally true for any small business whose customers also rarely think about the logistics and transport behind their package.
+From the FedEx vantage point, we deliver to bring about outstanding customer experience – connecting people and possibilities that bring the world closer together.
+This is equally true for any small business whose customers rarely think about the logistics and transport behind their package.

-Our ‘new normal’ of personalized logistics is all about connecting customers with greater convenience – same-day deliveries, more ‘last mile” choices including self-collection locations; even new, advanced tracking that can nickname shipments and create personal ‘watch lists’.
+The ‘new normal’ of personalized logistics is all about connecting customers with greater convenience – same-day deliveries, more ‘last-mile” choices including self-collection locations; even new, advanced tracking that can nickname shipments and create personal ‘watch lists’.

-Just as brands that create a personalized experience are growing two to three times faster than their peers – and seeing revenue increases of up to 10 per cent – so too will small businesses be able to create one-of-a-kind supply chains that help them grow, compete and connect globally.
+Brands that create a personalized experience are growing faster than their peers: over 60% of customers will become repeat buyers after a personalized experience.
+The ability of small businesses to create one-of-a-kind supply chains can significantly help them grow, compete and connect globally.

-As Alan Kay once said: “The best way to predict the future is to invent it” – so we are working on a number of technology innovations that will further change the way we do business and the way we serve our customers.
+Computer scientist Alan Kay once said: “The best way to predict the future is to invent it”.
+We continue to work on technology innovations that will change the way we do business and serve our customers.
 But what can we expect to see?

 So why should Asia’s entrepreneurs & SMEs care?

-As we move closer to 2020 – a year when customer experience is expected to overtake price and product as the number the key brand differentiator – the opportunity for Asia’s SMEs is now.
+In South East Asia, 40 million people came online for the first time ever in 2020 alone.
+With the COVID-19 pandemic accelerating the growth of e-commerce, customer experience is expected to overtake price and product as the number the key brand differentiator.
+The opportunity for Asia’s SMEs is now.

-In fact, the ability to compete on customer experience using personalization is open to businesses of all sizes.
-And it may just be small businesses that win the future battle for personalization.
+The ability to use personalization to grow customers and elevate customer experience is open to businesses of all sizes.
+And it may just be agile, creative small businesses that win the battle for personalization.